aadriance/aadriance.github.io/content/curriculum/college/mahlawn.md

 # Description

 'Oh My Lawn!' was created to explore various aspects of the world of real time computer graphics.
-It required a constant balance between adding new features, and maintaining framerate.
-It was a valuable experience learning how to deal with adding new features and interactions to a piece of software without sacrificing the responsivness of the product.
+It required a constant balance between adding new features, and maintaining frame-rate.
+It was a valuable experience learning how to deal with adding new features and interactions to a piece of software without sacrificing the responsiveness of the project.

-This project also gave exposure to many new technologies I didn't work with in my introduction course for Computer Graphics.
-Specifics on what technologies where implemented are listed in the highlights list below.

 # Highlights